 As a Massachusetts state representative, Roosevelt chaired the Education Committee where he guided passage of the Education Reform Act of 1993—legislation providing the equitable resources and accountability measures necessary for school improvement.
 He was also the lead sponsor of the 1989 Massachusetts Gay Rights Bill.
 In 1994, Roosevelt was the Democratic nominee for governor of Massachusetts.
 For a five-year period beginning in 2005, he served as superintendent of Pittsburgh Public Schools.
 There, he pursued aggressive reform and founded The Pittsburgh Promise, an initiative that raised $150 million to guarantee college scholarships to Pittsburgh students who earn a 2.5 GPA or better.
 Roosevelt taught political science at Brandeis University, where he was also the director of the Gordon Public Policy Center, and taught a course on the intersection of American history and public policy at Carnegie Mellon University’s Heinz Graduate School of Public Policy.
 He holds BA and JD degrees from Harvard University and is a graduate of the Broad Urban Superintendent’s Academy.

-VICE PRESIDENT FOR ADMINISTRATION AND FINANCE
+VICE PRESIDENT FOR FINANCE AND OPERATIONS

 Adkins holds a Bachelor of Science degree in Chemistry from the College of Mount St. Joseph and an MBA from Xavier University in Cincinnati.
 She spent a majority of her career at Procter & Gamble in various Finance and Accounting roles, included Chief Financial Officer of the Iams Pet Imaging start up in Vienna, Virginia; Global Finance Manager of Beauty Care Research & Development; Plant Finance Manager of Cellulose and Specialties in Memphis, Tn.; Financial Analyst, New Drug Development, Global Pharmaceuticals; and Internal Auditor, North and South America.
 She retired from Procter & Gamble in 2010.

-VICE PRESIDENT FOR ADVANCEMENT
+VICE PRESIDENT FOR EXTERNAL RELATIONS

-CHIEF OPERATIONS OFFICER and DIRECTOR OF HUMAN RESOURCES
+CHIEF OPERATIONS OFFICER and HUMAN RESOURCES OFFICER

 Thomas R. Brookey